dlavor/jsyntaxpane/README.md

 JSyntaxPane is a simple to use editorKit that adds syntax highlighting support to a standard JEditorPane.
 The languages currently supported are C, C++, Java, JavaScript, Groovy, SQL, Python, Ruby, Scala, Bash, XPath, Clojure, Lua, XHTML and XML - [full list here](https://github.com/nordfalk/jsyntaxpane/blob/master/jsyntaxpane/src/main/resources/META-INF/services/jsyntaxpane/kitsfortypes.properties)

 The original project JSyntaxPane can be found [on google-code](http://code.google.com/p/jsyntaxpane/).
-This is a fork from the 0.9.6 branch with [Hanns Holger Rutz](https://github.com/Sciss/SyntaxPane)'s work applied.
+This was a fork from the 0.9.6 branch with [Hanns Holger Rutz](https://github.com/Sciss/SyntaxPane)'s work applied.

 The original project is (C)opyright by Ayman Al-Sairafi and released under the [Apache License, Version 2.0](http://github.com/Sciss/JSyntaxPane/blob/master/licenses/JSyntaxPane-License.txt).

+This was forked from https://github.com/nordfalk/jsyntaxpane, so that it could be modified to draw tab characters.

 # How to use #